 Especially for seniors, it's impossible to overstate the importance of healthy circulation.
 Good circulation delivers oxygen and nutrients throughout the body and helps fend off cardiovascular issues like heart attack and stroke.

 In many cases, poor circulation in seniors is related to an underlying medical condition that requires the attention of a physician.
 Though it's important to follow recommendations from you or your loved one's medical team, it's definitely possible to support seniors' healthy circulation through fun, enjoyable lifestyle choices.
-Here's an in-depth look at why circulation might be poor, and how seniors can increase circulation.
+Here's an in-depth look at why a senior's circulation might be poor and how to increase circulation.

 Symptoms of Poor Circulation